-High-level function Equivalent object interface calls 1 Note: appropriate call to get its handle is used instead of or example, if the message object exists, instead of amSesCreateMessage.
+High-level function Equivalent object interface calls 1 Note: 1.
+If an object already exists, the appropriate call to get its handle is used instead of calling the create function again.
+For example, if the message object exists, amSesGetMessageHandle is used instead of amSesCreateMessage.